 If you are considering staying in healthcare, it's a great idea to keep your pension with HOOPP.
 You may even be able to combine the service that you earned during your membership at your previous HOOPP employer with the service that you earn at your new job.
-By combining your membership periods, you can increase your benefit and retire earlier, potentially without a reduction to your pension.
+This means that your pension would be based on your service and earnings from both periods, which could result in a higher pension benefit.